Shakshi-das/House-pricing/README.md

 # House-pricing
-Algorithm to predict house prices
+Algorithm to predict house prices using simple linear regression